icasimpan/quicktasks_v2/content/post/docker-mysql-backup-to-local.md

 Doing a backup of your mysql container's DB can be automated just like any other task.

-Script below is one way on how it's done.
+Script below is one way to do it.

-You may or may not provide a parameter to the script and you'll always get the gzipped version of the backup + it's sha256 checksum.
+You may or may not provide a parameter to the script and you'll always get the gzipped version of the backup + its sha256 checksum.

 # Sample Use Case: